cristaloleg/awesome-manifesto/README.md

 ### Database
 - [ ] keep models normalized
   - less storage, better performance
+- [ ] think about your data
+  - don't use SQL/NoSQL without a reason

 ### Dependencies
 - [ ] bump libs on a permanent basis